startin-blox/djangoldp/docs/create_model.md

         owner_field = 'user' # can be nested, e.g. user__parent
 ```

+You can also use owner_urlid_field to point to a field that holds the urlid of the owner instead of a foreignkey to a User object.

 Important note:
 If you need to give permissions to owner's object, don't forget to add auto_author in model's meta